Plan for the Future

 Plans and proposals

-I am for a Council that stands with and supports police.
+I am for a Council that stands with and supports police and constitutional policing.
 I am for clear, dependable, judicial enforcement of laws.
-I am strongly against defunding our police, unlike the current incumbent Council Member 8 who has worked to defund including removing an additional $2 million from police budget.
+I am strongly against defunding our police, unlike the current incumbent Council Member 8 who has worked to defund including removing an additional $10 million from police budget.
 In Seattle, we do have need for a professional community response to homeless, to families, and to promote public order to which our police are a fundamental part.
 Council’s recent votes and budgeting to eliminate financial and literal support for our police is wrong and it is hurting this community, the return of our businesses, and our people in need of support.
 Increasing 911 response call times and the police workload through understaffing is damaging those most vulnerable and is resulting in a dramatic and dangerously low number of Seattle Police officers.
 Seattle City Council’s allowance for a lawless and boarded downtown, a shutter Capitol Hill precinct, and the forced resignation of a good police chief was a mistake resulting in dramatically increased number of homicides and burglary in 2020.
 I signed the Officer’s Guild petition in early August 2020 to stop defunding of our valuable police as well as the Guild’s recent petition of support at the national level.
 We need to support our police, engage with them, and allow the opportunity for us to help make Seattle Police even better.

 My background is that my favorite uncle (Uncle Bobby), was the chief of police for a small town in Pennsylvania after having retired from many years as a PA State Trooper.
 His father, my favorite grandfather, was a professional soccer player and a long-time downtown Philadelphia neighborhood policeman.
 I will always remember that black and white photo on his mantle with the white gloves directing traffic.
 We need to help police return to a constructive manner of neighborhood engagement and outreach.
 We need to promote neighborhood assignments so that the police are well known within the community allowing for collaborative relationships with its citizens that promote dialogue and prevent escalations.
 We also need to give the police positive times in the neighborhood through off duty rotations that protect them from burnout of always being on-call responding to emergencies.
 Most personnel go into policing to help people.
 With the current city council leadership’s adversarial direction toward our police and the current Council 8’s work in particular to defund them, our police are responding to emergencies without support nor the opportunity to receive constructive two-way dialogue.
 I emphatically support our police and making them better for us all.
 We need to replace the current Seattle City Council Position 8 representative.